RequirementEngineering/ch-re-al169818EdgarReyes/SRS.md

 + Explain what the software products, will and will not do
 + Describes the application of the software being specified, includes benefits, objectives and goals

 This management software will be a CRUD system for an elementary school located in the south-eastern part of the city.
-This system is designed to ease the control process of alumni and employees at the institution.
-In a more specific level, for both alumni and employee, the system will provide the manager the capability of register , update
+This system is designed to ease the control process of students and employees at the institution.
+In a more specific level, for both students and employee, the system will provide the manager the capability of register their information, update the registered members information, and remove from the system students and employees who no longer are part of the school.
 ## 1.3 Definitions, acronyms, and abbreviations
 + Provides the definitions of all terms, acronyms, and abbreviations required properly to interpret the SRS
 ## 1.4 References